domosekai/vpnazure-go/README.md

   - Security

-    All control and data connections speak standard TLS.
+    All control and data sessions speak standard TLS.

 ## Usage